ankane/pgsync/README.md

 pgsync --disable-integrity
 ```

 This requires superuser privileges on the `to` database.
+If syncing to (not from) Amazon RDS, use the `rds_superuser` role.
 If syncing to (not from) Heroku, there doesn’t appear to be a way to disable integrity.

 ## Triggers